 Danbury Drug & Alcohol Rehab, Detox & Treatment Resources

-Located in northern Fairfield County, Danbury hasn’t been immune to the rise in drug and alcohol abuse occurring in the United States.
+Located in northern Fairfield County, Danbury hasn’t been immune to the rise in drug and alcohol misuse occurring in the United States.
 Danbury, like elsewhere around the country, has experienced the impact of drug and alcohol misuse across its population.
 The National Survey on Drug Use reports that Connecticut ranks among the top states in the nation for drug addiction.
 Heroin is the most-used drug in the state, recently passing cocaine.
-Opioid addiction, both of prescription opioids and other opioids, affects people of all ages and across all socioeconomic levels.
+Opioid addiction, both prescription opioids and other opioids, affect people of all ages and across all socioeconomic levels.
 Located within the greater New York City area, Danbury residents have access to the drugs that pass through the nation’s largest metropolis.

 Drug addiction isn’t the state’s only problem; more youths use alcohol in Connecticut than any other state.
 The state also ranks fourth in adult alcohol use.
 The widespread availability of alcohol makes it difficult for people living with alcohol addiction.
 At the same time, the skyrocketing usage levels of prescription opiates, heroin and cocaine have resulted in more people than ever suffering from addiction to these dangerous substances.

-Because drug and alcohol addiction has a negative stigma attached to it, those affected are often reluctant to admit they need drug rehab in Danbury, Connecticut, and to seek it.
+Because drug and alcohol addiction has a negative stigma attached to it, those affected are often reluctant to admit they need drug rehab and to seek it.
 Unfortunately, most people don’t realize addiction is a disease.
 Treating this crisis like a public health issue is an important step in reducing the number of lives lost to the snares of addiction.
 Luckily, there is help.
 Connecticut is home to a growing number of treatment facilities designed to combat the physical and psychological components of addiction.
-This guide will help you understand the Danbury drug rehab options available.
+This guide will help you understand the drug rehab options available.

 You’re not alone in this struggle.